 Only with gun violence do we respond to repeated tragedies by saying that mourning is acceptable but discussing how to prevent more tragedies is not.
 “Too soon,” howl supporters of loose gun laws.
 But as others have observed, talking about how to stop mass shootings in the aftermath of a string of mass shootings isn’t “too soon.”
 It’s much too late.

 I agree that now is a good time to talk about gun control.
-And, we should do it with as many facts as possible, no matter where they lead us.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+And, we should do it with as many facts as possible, no matter where they lead us.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.